Surprising to exactly no one is the fact that London is one of the most famous and highly visited cities in the entire world.

 How to Get There: Take the Tube to Aldgate station and walk to The Gherkin from there.

 Price: Free because you can’t go inside.

 21. The Royal Observatory Greenwich

-For anyone who hasn’t taken geography class in a while, the center from which all world longitude is measured (AKA 0° 0′ 0’’).
+Or, For anyone who hasn’t taken a geography class in a while, the center from which all world longitude is measured (AKA 0° 0′ 0’’).

-While you’re here admiring the structure’s incredible, brick domed beauty, you can also enjoy other fun activities like instantly hopping back and forth between the Eastern and Western hemispheres, marveling at the grandeur of the old, Flamsteed House (a building that was named in honor of the first Royal Astronomer), or embarking on a nightly journey into the deepest reaches of space at the Peter Harrison Planetarium.
+So, as you admire the structure’s incredible, brick domed beauty, you can also enjoy other fun activities like hopping back and forth between the Eastern and Western hemispheres, marveling at the grandeur of the old Flamsteed House, or visiting Peter Harrison Planetarium.